simong/CloudAppJava/README.md

-CloudApp RESt APIs Java Wrapper
+CloudApp REST APIs Java Wrapper
 ===============================
 These set of Java classes allow you to easily talk to the CloudApp REST Apis.